golang/tools/gopls/doc/features/web.md

 TODO: explain dotted paths.

 Client support:
-- **VS Code**: Use the "Source Action... > View free symbols" menu.
+- **VS Code**: Use the "Source Action... > Browse free symbols" menu.
 - **Emacs + eglot**: Use `M-x go-browse-freesymbols` in [go-mode](https://github.com/dominikh/go-mode.el).
 - **Vim + coc.nvim**: ??

 <a name='assembly'></a>
-## View assembly
+## Browsse assembly

 When you're optimizing the performance of your code or investigating an unexpected crash, it may sometimes be helpful to inspect the assembly code produced by the compiler for a given Go function.

-If you position the cursor or selection within a function f, a code action will offer the "[View assembly for f](../commands.md#gopls.assembly)" command.
+If you position the cursor or selection within a function f, gopls offers the "Browse assembly for f" [code action](transformation.md#code-actions).
 This opens a web-based listing of the assembly for the function, plus any functions nested within it.

 Each time you edit your source and reload the page, the current package is recompiled and the listing is updated.
 It is not necessary